-On this land they grew their own vegetables and raised cattle (all of which had names), pigs, chickens, geese as well as two children Jo and Ed.
-The farm was an adventure playground for them, and they grew up building dens in the woods, dams in the beck and sledging down the steep field.
-Jo was allowed a pony, and when tall enough to reach the pedals, Ed was allowed an old car to race around the farm.
+They aimed to be self-sufficient, growing their own vegetables, raising cows, pigs, chickens, geese as well as two children Jo and Ed.
+The farm was an adventure playground for Jo and Ed as children, and they tell tales of growing up building dens in the woods, dams in the beck and sledging down the steepest field.
+As well as helping their Mum and Dad with the farm.

 Ed left home at 18 determined to find some adventures, and over the next two decades did everything from help renovate a stately home, to running paintball sites and bars, via tree surgery and bee keeping (my sister still maintains he’s making some of this up!).

 We met in 2010 when Ed was living on his boat Joker on the Leeds Liverpool canal with his lovely Labrador Lewis.
 We spent some very happy years mooching about on the canals and rivers of the UK, having some adventures and living a simple off-grid boat life.
 We spent summers camping and going to as many festivals as we could manage.

 In 2015 we sailed Joker into the creative capital of the North that is Hebden Bridge, and she’s never left.
 We took a mooring for the first time since we’d had the boat, and made it our home as well as making lots of friends along the way.

 We always had it in our minds though that one day we’d start our own business, something outdoors and creative.
 Incorporating lots of the things we’d learnt along the way – the self-sufficiency of boat life, the sparkle, fun and creativity of festivals and Hebden Bridge, and the love of the outdoors.